Tytti is our team leader. She was responsible for project coordination, lab planning, lab work and graphics.

 Rita Turpin is a PhD candidate researching breast cancer in Juha Klefström's research group as part of the Translational Cancer Medicine Program (CAN-PRO) at the University of Helsinki.
 She obtained her BSc in biological sciences at the University of Georgia (USA), and completed her MSc in Human Genetics at the University of Helsinki with a minor in Molecular Biology.
 Both Ritas were extremely helpful when it came to confirming our protocols and discussing our not always so expected results.
 Additionally, Rita Turpin has helped us with flow cytometry experiments.

 Varun Sharma is currently enrolled as a PhD student in Materials Research and Nanosciences at University of Helsinki.
 He has a versatile background in the field of nanoelectronics, semiconductors, device physics, chemistry of thin films, and surface science.
 He has MSc in Nanoelectronics systems and B.Engg. in Electronics and Communications.
 Professionally, he is working as a Senior Process Engineer in ASM Microchemistry Oy where one of his daily activities involve research and development of thin-films.
 Varun has helped us with some MatLab parameters and has had a look at the units we were using in MatLab.

-We thank Ilse Kaaja, who organized Design Thinking Workshops, where we took a closer look on the learning process.
-We practiced balancing of divergence and convergence of topics, as well as and moving from an abstract idea into a concrete goal.
+We thank Ilse Kaaja, who organized Design Thinking Workshops, where we took a closer look at the learning process.
+We practiced balancing the divergence and convergence of topics, as well as moving from an abstract idea into a concrete goal.

 Rashad Ismayil prepared a session in which he taught us the basics of funding and pitching.
 We learnt how to present our team and the project in a way that is more likely to spark potential sponsor’s interest.
 He also reviewed and approved our one pager, as well as recommended several important contact persons to us.